scorta/GuessPrivateKey/README.md

 This program generates random Bitcoin Private Key, then check if it is the key for given address(es).

-A Bitcoin Private Key is an integer between 0 and 2^256, so to *find* a Private Key for a given address, we *just* need to generate a number between 0 and 2^256, and check if it is the key for that address.
+A Bitcoin Private Key is an integer between 1 and ~10^77, so to *find* a Private Key for a given address, we *just* need to generate a number in that range, and check if it is the key for that address.
 Sounds easy, right?

-But the problem is, 2^256 is a big number.
-A really really big number (to compare, the total number of atoms in observable universe is about 10^82 = 86361 * 2^256).
-If you are able to check a quintillion key (10^18) per second, you still need 3'671'743'063'080'802'746'815'416'825'491'118'336'290'905'145'409'708 years to check all the possible Bitcoin keys.
+But the problem is, 10&77 is a big number.
+A really really big number (to compare, the total number of atoms in observable universe is about 10^82).
+If you are able to check a quintillion key (10^18) per second, you still need '3'170'979'198'376'458'650'431'253'170'979'198'376'458'650'431'253'170 years to check all the possible Bitcoin keys.
 FYI, my CPU (Xeon E3 1231 v3) is able to check ~20000 keys/second (= 2 * 10^4).

 But if you are an extremely lucky person, or you have some quantum computers at home, then you could try.